 What will the hours of operation be, and how frequently will streetcars arrive?

-The streetcar will run at 10-minute intervals during peak hours (Monday to Friday 6-9 a.m. and 3-6 p.m.) and every 15 minutes at other times.
+The streetcar will run at 10-minute intervals during peak hours (Monday through Friday 6-9 AM and 3-6 PM), 12 minutes midday and Saturdays, and approximately 15 minutes at other times.

 How many people are expected to ride the First Hill line?